The housing register

 - a member of your family leaving or joining the household.

-We may ask for documents or information to confirm this change.
-We will put your application on hold until we receive this information.
+Please include your housing register application number and any relevant documents needed to verify the change.
+If you don't include the documents with your email, we will ask for them and your application will be put on hold until we receive this information.
 We’ll reassess your application and will tell you if there has been a change to your level of priority to be housed.

 - What do I need to prepare while I wait for an offer?